Technology in the Classroom

 Our responsibility is to prepare students in this digital age, so developing a road map that provides access to technology at every age is integral to the Desert Heights educational experience.

 - In Kindergarten & 1st grade each grade level has a mobile cart equipped with 30 iPads which provides opportunities for students to begin learning the proper use of technology by exploring age-appropriate learning apps.
 From creative activities, internet safety, learning site words and more, we have identified that introducing students to technology at an early age is an important step in their development.

 - As our students move up in grade level in 2nd-6th grade they begin to receive additional technology resources.
 Each classroom has a mobile cart equipped with 30 iPads which provides opportunities for group work and for students to have access to an iPad throughout the day.
 While they cannot bring these iPads home in 2nd-6th grade, they do have an iPad assigned to them to use throughout their school day.
 Students are introduced to the Office 365 productivity apps which opens the door to learning about email etiquette and the creation of electronic documents and presentations while also continuing to learn about digital citizenship.

-- In 7th and 8th grade classrooms receive classroom sets of iPads where students can begin to have a 1:1 device experience.
+- In 7th and 8th grade all students receive a school-issued iPad that can be used on and off-campus to access coursework along with email and other collaborative, productivity tools like Office 365 and iWork.
 This configuration is important to provide a natural transition into our high school program.
 Students at this stage have an increased accountabilty for the production of electronic work along with a greater expectation for collaboration through the use of email and applications like OneNote.